USU 1320: History and Civilization

 But several centuries after his lifetime, another work by Procopius was unexpectedly discovered.
 It was called Anecdota, literally in Greek "unpublished," i.e. the "unofficial" history of Justinian's reign.
 We don't know how or where it came to light, but the reason for its concealment is amply clear.
 The Anecdota entails a very different approach to the history of the period.

 In it, Justinian is portrayed not as a benevolent ruler but a monster, quite literally a demon sent by the Devil to plague the Earth and kill as many people as possible.
-One chapter is, in fact, entitled, "How Justinian killed a billion people."
+In one modern edition of the Anecdota, one of the chapters is entitled, "How Justinian killed a billion people."
 This other Procopius, by all appearances the polar opposite of the propagandist, supports his assertions of Justinian's demonic nature by citing that the maids of the palace claim to have seen the Emperor's decapitated spirit walking about the palace late at night carrying its head in its hands.

 Whether this is true or not—and, frankly, it doesn't seem very likely—there is a greater truth behind the tale.
 Evidently, the powerful and prideful emperor could at times rub those near him, even his well-paid employees, the wrong way, and these discontented underlings found a way to avenge themselves, through gossip and libel.
 So, we can see that Procopius could live with a broad dichotomy in his professional life, to say the least.
 An unkind critic might call it full-blown schizophrenia.
 Press secretary by day and character assassin by night, Procopius, it appears, was two entirely different historians rolled into one, a single body embracing two personas and widely divergent visions of the world around him.